tinlaboratory/taxonomigqa/README.md

 ## PCA

-Data used: same as previous section (Contextualized Representation Similarity) but now for PCA.
+Data used: same as the previous section (Contextualized Representation Similarity), but now for PCA.

 Run `src/pca-interactive.ipynb` to run exps and save data.